onlycs/blog/content/The Making Of/Fluid Simulations.md

 $$
 This essentially averages out velocities, but using the smoothing function so particles further away do not influence the average as much.
 By scaling based on a relatively small[^12] $k_{viscosity}$, we don't make the simulation ultra-stiff.
 ## `wgpu` Port
-I'm going to summarize this part, even though it, by far, took the longest.
-The reason is that the port was boring, and mainly consisted of a ton of boilerplate which I'm not qualified to try to explain.
+I'm going to summarize this part, even though it took the longest, by far.
+The port was boring, tedious, and mainly consisted of a ton of boilerplate which I'm not qualified to try to explain.
 ### Drawing Circles
 `ggez` was not the most efficient, and conflicted with my eventual goal of getting the project to run on the web, or using compute shaders.
 It took me a while, but I converted the entire renderer to `wgpu`.
 The circles were done using [`lyon`'s example code](https://github.com/nical/lyon/tree/main/examples/wgpu).
 The run-down is, if you send a ton of meshes to the GPU to draw at the same time, it's much faster than sending many individual meshes. `lyon` handles how the GPU is drawing each circle, and I just send 16384 primitives along with it, which tells the GPU where and which color to draw each circle.
 ### Compute Shaders